This chapter addresses requirements for NTDOs.

 or one of the following:

-See I TFM 2-3200 for additional information on reporting foreign currency payments.
+See TFM Volume I, Part 2, Chapter 3200 for additional information on reporting foreign currency payments.

 Agencies using eight-digit ALCs report foreign currency disbursements to an appropriation on their Statement of Transactions (224).